 Dog Friendly Holiday Cottages in Cornwall – Dogs are welcome at Kernock Cottages

-As dog owners ourselves, we understand that you want to bring your dog on holiday with you, and we are delighted to welcome them (they even get their own doggy welcome pack!).
+As dog owners ourselves, we understand that you want to bring your dog on holiday with you, and we are delighted to welcome them ( with a ‘doggy welcome pack’!).
 Here at Kernock, we are very dog friendly.
 We’ve even won awards for it – we are delighted to have won the Gold Award at the 2016/17 Cornwall Tourism Awards and also at the SouthWest Awards for Dog-friendly Business of the Year.

-We are very happy to welcome well behaved dogs (and their well behaved owners) to Kernock, but for the sake of peaceful coexistence and a happy holiday for all, we would ask that you follow a few simple rules, and remember that taking a holiday with your dog isn’t the same as taking a holiday from your responsibilities as a dog owner.
+We are very happy to welcome well behaved dogs (and their well behaved owners), but for the sake of peaceful coexistence and a happy holiday for all, we would ask that you follow a few simple rules, and remember that taking a holiday with your dog isn’t the same as taking a holiday from your responsibilities as a dog owner.
 That way we can keep our 5* cottages both dog-friendly and 5*.
 Many thanks for your cooperation.
 Below you will find useful information on dog services (vet, groomers, walking services), beaches, and a list of nearly 50 dog-friendly pubs and restaurants in the area.
-These all have Access notes, contact details and SatNav codes, which will hopefully help you plan your dog-friendly Cornish adventure!
+Our walkable local pub, The Weary Friar, is now dog-friendly too :).
+The listings all have Access notes, contact details and SatNav codes, which will hopefully help you plan your dog-friendly Cornish adventure!

 Welcome to “Central Bark”, our dedicated dog-walking paddock, which has mown paths, a loop through the woods, benches for weary humans, poo bins, and even solar lighting for nighttime walkies!